SMS Sender ID Register — Compliance & Complaints Policy

 A.6 Partner arrangements

 Where another telco sends SMS through RWTS as part of that telco’s gateway or white-label offering, or where RWTS relies on another telco to fulfil obligations (or another telco relies on RWTS), the split of obligations under the Standard is recorded in a written contractual arrangement, consistent with Section 13.
 Each arrangement makes clear which party carries the originating obligations for the relevant traffic.
+International-partner arrangements for registering sender IDs on behalf of non-ABN entities are covered separately in Part C.

 A.7 Customer information and notifications (originating role)